cap-security-cartel/report-generator/source/report.md

 ### Unsafe casting of potentially negative Chainlink price data

-## Description The `ChainlinkAdapter.price()` function performs an unsafe type conversion from `int256` to `uint256` when processing price data from Chainlink oracles.
+**Description:** The `ChainlinkAdapter.price()` function performs an unsafe type conversion from `int256` to `uint256` when processing price data from Chainlink oracles.
 While Chainlink price feeds are not expected to return negative values under normal circumstances, there is no validation to ensure the returned price is positive before the conversion.

 ```solidity
 function price(address _source) external view returns (uint256 latestAnswer, uint256 lastUpdated) {